libratbag/libratbag/doc/dbus.rst

 	the data is written to the device asynchronously.
 Where an error occurs, the :func:`Resync` signal is emitted and all properties are updated to the current state.

-.. function:: GetSvgFd(s) → (h)

-        :param s: the theme name
-        :returns: An open file descriptor to the SVG for the given theme

-        Returns an open file descriptor to the SVG for the given theme or an errno on error.
-The theme must be one of :func:`org.freedesktop.ratbag1.Manager.Themes <Themes>`.

-        The theme **'default'** is guaranteed to be available.

-        ratbagd may return ``ENOENT`` if a file doesn't exist.
-        This is the case if the device has SVGs available but not for the given theme.

 .. function:: Resync()